phinehas90/react-tic-tac-toe/README.md

 ----- TODO LIST -----

-[] - Display the location for each move in the format (col, row) in the move history list.
+[] - Refactor to put each component in it's own file in a components directory [] - Display the location for each move in the format (col, row) in the move history list.
 [] - Bold the currently selected item in the move list.
 [] - Rewrite Board to use two loops to make the squares instead of hardcoding them.